Showing posts with label Perennial vegetables. Show all posts

 Watercress seedlings grew in this pot buy themselves

 The main issue I have noticed with growing water cress (other than needing to provide water, soil, and light) is cabbage white butterflies.
 These will lay eggs on watercress, and the caterpillars will eat out the plants.
-I have also had watercress eaten out by water snails, and the plants are sometimes inundated by aphids, but issues with water snails or aphids seem to be intermittent and only strike once or twice per year.
+I have also had watercress eaten out by water snails, and the plants are sometimes inundated by aphids, but issues with water snails or aphids seem to be intermittent and only strike once or twice per year at most.

 For me the cabbage white butterflies were the biggest issue.
 I am told that cabbage white butterflies are not a big issue, but I found the opposite to be true in my garden for the first few years.
 For a while my watercress was growing well only to be eaten to death in a day or two by these caterpillars.

 Then a tiny parasitoid wasp (Pteromalus puparum) appeared in my garden.
 This tiny wasp lays eggs into the cabbage white pupa, and eats them out from the inside.
 They reduced the numbers of cabbage white butterflies in this area.
-While they will never eradicate the cabbage white butterflies, the have lowered the numbers enough for them not to kill off my watercress.
-Now the cabbage white butterflies are not a big issue for me.

 Watercress, brahmi, and duckpotato